xrdocs/cnbng/_tutorials/pppoe-ds-dhcpv6-subscriber-bringup-in-cnbng.md

 - cnBNG CP is already deployed and Ops Center is accessible.
 We will be using Ops Center CLI interface for configurations in this tutorial
 - cnBNG CP initial configuration is applied
 - cnBNG CP service network can reach cnBNG UP:
-	- In multi VM deployment, this means protocol VM VIP for service network is reachable from cnBNG UP for PFCP communications
+	- In multi VM deployment, this means protocol VM VIP (service network) is reachable from cnBNG UP for PFCP communications
-    - In Baremetal CNDP deployment, this means protocol VM VIP IP corresponding to the service network to reach cnBNG UP for PFCP communications
+    - In Baremetal CNDP deployment, this means protocol VM VIP IP, corresponding to the service network, to reach cnBNG UP for PFCP communications
 	- In single Node/VM AIO deployment, this means AIO VM IP is reachable from cnBNG UP

 ## cnBNG CP Configuration